Dumpster Rental for Roofing Dumpster Rentals

 • Spread debris evenly across container bottom

-• Don't pile shingles in one corner (uneven weight)
+• Don't pile shingles in one corner (uneven weight is a safety hazard)

 • Keep load level — roofing debris settles and compacts